pokhalo/Food-Waste-Optimization/Documentation/technical_documentation.md

 ## How to read predictions (TODO)
 The server is not fast enough to predict the values on the fly, so we came up with a solution to make the predictions at night automatically.
 There is a separate container to fit the model and then save it.

-There are specific functions to fetch the predictions from the database in the _model service_ class, but the database functions has not been written yet.
+There are specific functions to fetch the predictions from the database in the _model service_ class, but the database functions have not been written yet.

-There needs to be separate function calls to train the model and make predictions (using _model service_) in the separate container.
+There needs to be separate function calls to train the model and make predictions (using _model service_) in the separate container automatically.
+Note: these have not been done yet.